Skip to content

 Bristol’s Local Plan review

-Bristol’s emerging Local Plan will set out how the city can develop over the next 20 years to deliver the new homes and jobs we need and safeguard the environmental assets we value.
+Bristol’s emerging Local Plan will set out how the city can develop up to 2040 to deliver the new homes and jobs we need and safeguard the environmental assets we value.
 A 2019 consultation on the Local Plan Review identified a number of areas of growth and regeneration, including Western Harbour, to support this.
-At the end of October, Full Council approved Bristol’s new draft local plan for publication.
+At the end of October 2023, Full Council approved Bristol’s new draft local plan for publication.
+The local plan was submitted to the Secretary of State on 25 April 2024.
 For more information and to find out how you can contribute see the Local Plan Review page on the BCC website.

 Other changes happening nearby